andrewjahn/AndysBrainBook/docs/PythonForNeuroimagers/Python_02_Types_Objects.rst

 Booleans
 &&&&&&&&

 The last basic data type is the Boolean.
 Named after the logician George Boole, these data types can only contain one of two values: "True" or "False".
 They are useful for determining whether a condition is met, for example, or whether a directory already exists before anything else is performed.
-You often see them used in control statements (discussed in more detail below) to check whether to exit the current processing in case an error is encountered or if the code is unnecessary.
+You often see them used in control statements to check whether to exit the current processing in case an error is encountered or if the code is unnecessary.

 One way we can check for the existence of something - a directory or a value, for example - is to use comparison operators such as greater than, less than, or equal to.
 For example, you could set a certain state to True or False: